List of NASCAR Cup Series champions: By drivers

-As of completion of the seventy-fourth season (2022), 35 different drivers have won a NASCAR Cup Series Drivers' Championship – with 17 of these drivers winning more than once.
+As of completion of the seventy-seventh season (2025), 36 different drivers have won a NASCAR Cup Series Drivers' Championship – with 18 of these drivers winning more than once.

 Records

 Consecutive Drivers' Championships

-As of completion of the 2020 season, ten drivers have achieved consecutive wins in the NASCAR Cup Series Drivers' Championship.
+As of completion of the 2024 season, ten drivers have achieved consecutive wins in the NASCAR Cup Series Drivers' Championship.

-Regular Season Champions
+Regular season champions

-Since 2018 NASCAR has awarded a regular season championship which recognizes the best driver with the most points through the first 26 rounds of competition before the playoffs begin with 2017 being grandfathered in.
+Since 2017, NASCAR has awarded a regular season championship which recognizes the best driver of the regular season.
+It is awarded to the driver with the most non-playoff points before the beginning of that season's playoff.